arrase/megadld/README.md

 Written for my download server, build on [Raspberry Pi](https://www.raspberrypi.org/)

 ### Dependencies
-megatools is needed , the actual state of oficial [Meganz api](https://github.com/meganz/sdk) don't allows downloading public links from Python , bindings are not finished.
+megatools is needed , the actual oficial release of [Meganz api](https://github.com/meganz/sdk) don't allows downloading public links.

 You can find megatools at: